mbehr1/vsc-webshark/README.md

 **Note:** Currently I do find "sharkd" for Windows only as part of the Wireshark Win32 Portable packages [win32/WiresharkPortable_latest](https://wireshark.org/download/win32/WiresharkPortable_latest.paf.exe).
 Extracting the wireshark folder into any local folder and pointing the sharkdFullPath setting to it seems to work (so keeping the regular installation untouched).

 **Note:** Under Linux&reg; the default Debian package doesn't install "sharkd".
+With Ubuntu 20.04-LTS installing package "tshark" seems to be sufficient.

 If you install from source (git clone https://github.com/wireshark/wireshark; cd wireshark; mkdir build; cd build; cmake -DBUILD_wireshark=OFF .. ; make ; ./run/sharkd -   <- should build sharkd and print a 'Hello from client'.
 The path to this binary should be sufficient.
 Caution might be needed on the plugin directory location.
 You can keep the default option -DBUILD_wireshark=ON as well but its not needed.
 Check the list of compile dependencies (e.g. glib-2.0-dev libpcap-dev libgcrypt20-dev lib-c-ares-dev liblua5.3-dev lua5.3 )

 ## Features